 How Tall Was Genghis Khan And Other Facts

 When history talks about the famous Mongolian warrior Genghis Khan, they talk about him as a giant or someone who was extremely tall.
-Even today in Mongolia, you can go to a statue outside Ullanabaator that shows a highly tall Genghis Khan.
+Even today in Mongolia, you can see a statue outside Ullanabaator that shows a highly tall Genghis Khan.

 Why Do Frank Lloyd Wright Buildings Have Low Ceilings?